 TO FORT LEWIS

 The next day we got on bus which took us to the airfield which had large commercial airplanes for the trip to Vietnam.
 Shortly after I got there my name was called out by some officer in the front.
-I reported to him and he put me in charge of a loser who had gone AWOL (Absent Without Leave) to avoid going to Vietnam, had been caught, and was being shipped out instead of going to jail where he should have gone.
+I reported to him and he put me in charge of a loser who had gone AWOL (Absent Without Leave) to avoid going to Vietnam, had been caught and was being shipped out instead of going to jail where he should have gone.
 I was actually handcuffed to this guy until the plane took off and was handcuffed to him again when we got to Vietnam until I was able to turn him over to some military police who were waiting for him there.
-As it turned out, I would relive this experience again when I left Vietnam.
-I was proud that I had graduated No. 2 in my class at the Noncommissioned Officers Course (NCOC) which gave me the rank of staff sergeant E-6, however, I was to learn that E-6s got picked on for all sorts of sh*tty details.
+As it turned out, I would relive this experience when I left Vietnam.
+I was proud that I had graduated No. 2 in my class at NCO school which gave me the rank of staff sergeant E-6, however, I was to learn that E-6s got picked on for all sorts of shitty details.

-Basically, we just killed time at Cam Rahn, although we did get to go to the NCO club the first night for several beers and to listen to the Filipino band singing popular rock and roll tunes where the "Ls" sounded like "Rs."
-The men assigned to Cam Rahn generally ignored us and we were all fairly amazed by the place.
+Basically, we just killed time at Cam Rahn, although we did get to go to the NCO club the first night for several beers and to listen to the Filipino band singing popular rock and roll tunes where the Ls´┐1/21/2 sounded like Rs.´┐1/21/2 The men assigned to Cam Rahn generally ignored us and we were all fairly amazed by the place.
 It was a huge expanse of sand because the ocean was close and it was easily 500 meters from our barracks to the base camp perimeter with all the concertina wire and machine gun emplacements.

 The next day we were all called into a large meeting room, they read off our unit assignments, and told us which bus to take to get transportation to our various divisions.
 I was assigned to the 4th Infantry Division which, at that time, was headquartered at Camp Enari near Pleiku City which is in the Central Highlands of Vietnam in the military area called II Corps.
+That was probably lucky because while I was in Vietnam, we seemed to have it easier than guys assigned to the other parts of Vietnam.
 The far South was IV Corps and was largely a huge mass of rice paddies and swamps.
 Above that was III Corps which included Saigon, the capital of South Vietnam and the largest city on the Vietnam Peninsula.
 I believe that area was also largely rice paddies and small villages, not including Saigon.
-One of my friends from NCO School, John Gilbertson, who also graduated as a Staff Sergeant from NCOC, served there in the 25th Division and he later told me that one of their biggest problems was trench foot because they humped through wet land so long.
+One of my friends from NCO School, John Gilbertson, who also graduated as a Staff Sergeant from NCO School, served there in the 25th Division and he later told me that one of their biggest problems was trenchfoot because they humped through wet land so long.
 There were also many more booby traps in the III Corps and IV Corps areas than in the Central Highlands.
 I Corps, the most Northern part of South Vietnam, was mostly a Marine area of operations (AO), and it has the highest mountains in South Vietnam.
 The Central Highlands seemed like a good deal.
 I saw my friend John about a year after I returned from Vietnam.
 He had just been released from Walter Reed Army Hospital where he spent the better part of a year recovering from wounds he received in Vietnam.
 He will walk with a limp for the rest of his life.
-He went on to work as a counselor for juvenile delinquents and I suspect he was good at that.
+He went on to become a counselor for juvenile delinquents and I suspect he is good at that.

 One of the amazing facts about Vietnam is that it is a wonderfully beautiful country.
 I discovered that over and over when I flew on helicopters or in C-135s and looked down.
 The beaches in Vietnam may be the most beautiful beaches in the world and the mountains where I was were truly gorgeous with many impressive water falls, lush forests, and broad plains with rice paddies and rubber plantations.
 Everything is green.
 Of course, when we were there, the land was also pocked marked with the results of bombs and artillery shells.
 Some areas looked like the skin of someone with really bad acne.
 I understand that we dropped more ordinance there than in W.W.I and W.W.II combined.